Cristinamulas/Spark/README.md

 • The pyspark.ml library is the key point used for machine learning with Spark DataFrames.

-- Spark Context and Load
+- Spark Context and Load Data

 Spark context was built,and training and testing data were loaded.